Queen Christina (film): Plot

-Queen Christina of Sweden (Greta Garbo) is devoted to her country and the welfare of her people.
+Queen Christina of Sweden is devoted to her country and the welfare of her people.
 As queen, she favors peace for Sweden and argues convincingly for an end to the Thirty Years' War, saying:

 Spoils, glory, flags and trumpets!
 What is behind these high-sounding words?
 Death and destruction, triumphals of crippled men, Sweden victorious in a ravaged Europe, an island in a dead sea.
 I tell you, I want no more of it.
 I want for my people security and happiness.
 I want to cultivate the arts of peace, the arts of life.
 I want peace and peace I will have!

-Christina, who first took the throne at age six upon the death of her father in battle, is depicted as being so devoted to both governing well and educating herself that she has spurned any kind of serious romance or marriage, despite pressure from her councilors and court to marry her heroic cousin Karl Gustav (Reginald Owen) and produce an heir.
-One day, in an effort to escape the restrictions of her royal life, she sneaks out of town and ends up at the same inn as Antonio (John Gilbert), a Spanish envoy on his way to the capital.
+Christina, who first took the throne at age six upon the death of her father in battle, is depicted as being so devoted to both governing well and educating herself that she has spurned any kind of serious romance or marriage, despite pressure from her councilors and court to marry her heroic cousin Karl Gustav and produce an heir.
+One day, in an effort to escape the restrictions of her royal life, she sneaks out of town and ends up at the same inn as Antonio, a Spanish envoy on his way to the capital.
 The two talk and become friends, though Antonio thinks Christina is a man because of the way she is dressed.
 When the innkeeper, who is also unaware of Christina's identity, asks if she will let Antonio share her bed because there is no room available for him, Christina is unable to come up with a suitable reason to deny the request.
 In her room, she reveals to Antonio that she is a woman, but not that she is a queen, and they spend the night together.
 Their tryst is extended by a few days when they become snowbound at the inn.